A1ex-21/My_Portfolio/Introduction.md

 All Documents that contain code will be in markdown format as this is fits well with Github and is a great way for showcasing code.
 There might be some cases where documents are uploaded in its original format, such as RmD, CSV, pptx, which can be downloaded to view.

-All Microsoft Word documents will be in PDF format as this will make it easier to view.
+All Microsoft Word documents will be in PDF format.

-All Excel Files will be in .CSV format as this will make it easier to
+All Excel Files will be in .CSV format.

 ## **My Background**